ReeceNiemuth/Cyber-Engineering-Portfolio/projects/cks/README.md

 ## AI-Assisted Knowledge Access (RAG-LM)

-CKS is augmented by a dedicated Retrieval-Augmented Generation Language Model (RAG-LM) designed to assist users in navigating complex cybersecurity topics and filling knowledge gaps.
+CKS is augmented by a dedicated Retrieval-Augmented Generation Language Model (RAG-LM) built on the **LLaMA-3.3-70B-Instruct** model, selected for its strong instruction-following capability, reasoning consistency, and operational efficiency for governance-focused use cases.

-Key characteristics of the model include:

-- A curated knowledge corpus sourced from authoritative standards, regulations, and enterprise policy
-- Intentional knowledge guardrails (“AI-Barrier”) to prevent speculation, hallucination, or policy-misaligned output
-- Responses constrained to applicable standards, requirements, and organizational context
-- Emphasis on accuracy, applicability, and audit-defensible guidance rather than generalized advice
+The model is integrated with a curated knowledge corpus consisting of authoritative NIST publications, DoD guidance, and enterprise policy.
+Intentional knowledge guardrails (“AI-Barrier”) are implemented to constrain responses to validated sources and approved context, reducing the risk of speculation, hallucination, or policy misalignment.

-The AI capability is intended to complement, and not replace authoritative documentation and human decision-making.
+The AI capability is designed to provide accurate, standards-aligned guidance and assist users in navigating complex regulatory and procedural topics, while explicitly complementing, and not replacing the authoritative documentation and human judgment.

 ---